aditp928/ezcodin-logger/README.md

 # EZ-LOGGER

-This is a very simple logger, that will allow you to console color coded debug statements, in addition to writing to logs to files.
+This is a very simple logger, that will allow you to console color coded debug statements, in addition to writing to log files.
 Currently three files are created info, warning, and error.
 Will be adding features over time, collaboraters welcome.

-##Install
+## Install

 ```bash
 > npm install ezcodin-logger
 ```
-## Log to Console
+## Setup
 ```javascript
 const Log = require('ezcodin-logger')